 Vanessa Bautista

 Vanessa enjoys learning multimedia arts and creating videos.
 In her free time, she loves to explore coffee shops and try neighborhood restaurants (so far, her favorite is still Korean and of course, Filipino food).
-She is a survivor of sexual abuse and was serving as one of the survivor leaders in the advocacy group, “Standing Together to Advocate Rights”, in Manila.

 Vanessa is a founding member of the Leadership Council for the Global Survivor Network, an international group of survivor leaders who desire and pursue safe communities through justice systems that protect the most vulnerable.
 She says, “Survivors’ voices need to be an integral part of developing programs and policies.
 As a part of the Leadership Council of the Global Survivor Network, I hope to continue to serve my fellow survivors and empower them to share their own expertise and talents to impact and unite leaders worldwide to end modern slavery.”